 Giving seven sermons a day, handling classes of twenty or more, is exhausting, a young person’s task.
 How do elderly teachers manage?
 I guess that’s why so many look for promotion to administrative posts, or drift out of the profession.

 One old codger who looked as if he had known Mr Bumble in his early teaching days, had the habit of putting algebra equations on the blackboard as the hour’s work, and falling asleep at his high desk, chin resting on his fist.
 The surprising thing was, classes tended to do the work and keep quiet so as not to waken him, or have him see Jim snog Mary in the back corner seat.

 If I were a teacher today I’d probably be militant, out there with the Union, decrying the cant and hypocrisy of two-bit, pig ignorant politicians forever berating the profession for this and that, and holidays too long.
 “The belt didn’t do me any harm” says the authoritarian.
 Aye, is that so?
 It didn’t do you any good either.
 Have you had a look at yourself lately, you chancer?

 My days as a drama teacher were memorable.
 I met and marvelled.

-Where are they now?
+Where are those children now?
 What did they do with their lives?
-I am honoured to have known them.
+I’m honoured to have known them.
 I hope they’re well.
 I trust none joined the army for loss of a better job, and became cannon fodder.
 I hope they’re teaching their children honesty and perseverance.
 I hope at least one reads this and recognises a time of remembrance.
 I hope.